TILOS-AI-Institute/MacroPlacement/README.md

 - Also, we provide the *run* directory to run the scripts provided in the *scripts* directory.

 ## **Code Elements**
-The code elements below are most crucial undocumented portions of Circuit Training.
+The code elements below are the most crucial undocumented portions of Circuit Training.
 We thank Google engineers for Q&A in a shared document, as well as live discussions on May 19, 2022, that have explained aspects of several of the following code elements used in Circuit Training.
 All errors of understanding and implementation are the authors'.